Winter Film Festival - Week 3March 15, 2016 - Kids' Night

 Do you have cabin fever?
-Join us Thursday night March 19th at 6:30 p.m. for a showing of Ireland's Wild River and The Himalayas.
+Join us Thursday night March 15th at 6:30 p.m. for a showing of Christmas in Yellowstone and Untold Stories from America's National Parks.
 The films will be shown in the Visitor Center Auditorium at Seney National Wildlife Refuge.
 The show is open to the public and is free of charge.
 Hot chocolate, coffee, tea, popcorn and cookies will be provided by the Seney Natural History Association.
 Please bring a mug.

 The descriptions of these films are borrowed from the producer’s websites.